jacksonllee/pylangacq/docs/source/index.rst

 ..
-PyLangAcq documentation master file, created by sphinx-quickstart on Mon Dec 28 22:50:02 2015.
+PyLangAcq documentation main file, created by sphinx-quickstart on Mon Dec 28 22:50:02 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.